go-kratos/go-kratos.dev/src/content/docs/blades/get-started/runstream.md

     2. Configure the model provider (e.g., OpenAI): Set environment variables `OPENAI_API_KEY` and `OPENAI_BASE_URL`

 ### Runstream
-In Blades, the parameters for streaming calls are largely the same as for synchronous calls.
-The difference is that streaming calls do not wait for the model to fully generate the response before returning.
-Instead, they immediately return a **streaming interface**, allowing the client to progressively receive the model's response content.
+In Blades, the parameters for streaming calls are essentially the same as for synchronous calls.
+The difference is that streaming calls do not wait for the model to fully generate the response before returning; instead, they immediately return a **streaming interface**, allowing the gradual reception of the model's response content.
 Streaming calls use the **Runstream** method, and all input parameters are the same as the Run method.

-An example using the **Runstream** method is as follows:
+An example of using the **Runstream** method is as follows:
 ```go
 package main